batool77y/Automated-attendance-intelligence-dashboard-/README.md

 # Automated-attendance-intelligence-dashboard-
 Interactive Power BI dashboard providing insights into student attendance trends and patterns.
 Attendance data analysis and visualization using Power BI with clear, interactive insights.
-A Power BI-based dashboard to explore and understand student attendance behavior.
+A Power BI-based dashboard to explore and understand PIA emloyees attendance behavior.

 ## Features
 - Interactive dashboard